benjann/cdist/README.md

 Main changes:

+    22mar2023  (version 1.0.6)
+    - now using linear binning rather than integration to aggregate predictions from quantile regressions; option -integrate()- now called -bin()-

     21mar2023  (version 1.0.5)
     - option -swap- added to -dstat decomp-
     - option jmp: now using preprocessing algorithm also for median regression